ccnyplanetarium/ccnyplanetarium.github.io/_posts/2021-04-16-Globe-Drawings-for-Earth-Day.md

-2 - Then print out the pdf, get some crayons or pencils or whatever you want and have fun coloring your map.
+2 - Then print out the pdf, get some crayons or pencils or whatever you want and have fun coloring your map. (when you print it out, make sure to select the option that scales the image to fit your paper - every printer is a little different and this will make sure you get the whole map printed)

 3 - After you're done, you'll need to scan it in, or take a picture of it and submit it via this form: